Command Palette

 MCP server that enables Claude Code to send code and plans for review by OpenAI Codex, returning structured feedback inline.

 MCP server for automated code review.
-Claude Code writes the code, OpenAI Codex reviews it — structured feedback comes back inline, no copy-pasting between tools.
+Claude Code writes the code; a second model reviews it and structured feedback comes back inline, no copy-pasting between tools.
+The reviewer is OpenAI Codex by default, or Google Gemini (via the Antigravity agy CLI).

 npm install -g @openai/codex